PET HEALTH

 • Congestive heart failure

-To diagnose hyperthyroidism, your vet may perform a physical exam that focuses on your cat’s throat.¹ They’ll look for any lumps or masses that may indicate that a tumor is present.
-After the exam is done, your vet should discuss behavior that you’ve noticed at home — such as vomiting or lack of energy.
+To diagnose hyperthyroidism, your vet may perform a physical exam that focuses on your cat’s throat.2 They’ll look for any lumps or masses that may indicate a tumor is present.
+After the exam, your vet should discuss behavior you’ve noticed at home — such as vomiting or weight loss.

-Lastly, your cat’s hormones will usually be measured using a common blood test.
-This test will measure the amounts of T3 and T4 (iodine-containing hormones) in your cat’s blood sample.¹ Depending on your veterinarian’s office, It’s likely that your vet’s assistants can do this test in-house, so you might get the test results quickly.
-That said, it might still take a few days for the sample to be thoroughly tested and examined.
+Lastly, your cat’s hormones will usually be measured using a blood panel.
+This test will measure the amounts of T3 and T4 (iodine-containing hormones) in your cat’s blood sample.3 This test can often be done in-house, so you might get the results quickly.
+That said, it could still take a few days for the sample to be thoroughly tested and examined.

 Vets may choose to manage the hormonal disorder with simple lifestyle changes, medications, surgery, or a combination of all these approaches.
 Here’s what treatment of hyperthyroidism in cats could look like.